Blueberry Cove Half Marathon

 Because the St. George peninsula is mainly rural back roads, we encourage spectators to abide by our suggestions for the safety of the runners so as they do not get hit by a car or have trouble breathing all the car exhaust.
 Of course, we can’t keep you off most of the route, but we highly recommend that if you absolutely need to check up on your runner, please travel in the same direction of the racers.

 Midcoast Maine has many choices to pick from including campgrounds, bed & breakfasts, hotels, motels, inns and cottages.
 Visit www.therealmaine.com for local listings.
 There are also a limited number of cabins available on site.

 Blueberry Cove Camp.
 Simple rustic cabins located just steps away from Race Headquarters and the dinning hall.
 Cabins are bunkhouse style with multiple beds per cabin.
 Some cabins have their own bathroom while others use a common bathhouse.
 Five private cabins have double beds.
-Lodging is available either dorm style or by renting all the beds in one cabin which is great for friends and family.
+Lodging is available either dorm-style or by renting all the beds in one cabin which is great for friends and family.
 Campers must provide their own sheets or sleeping bag.
-Price: $25 per night / per person for a group cabin; $35 for private (2 person) cabins.
-You can register for cabin space during the online race registration process.
+Price: $20 per night / per person for a group cabin; $25 for private (2 person) cabins; $15 for space to set up your own tent.
+You can register for cabin or tent space during the online race registration process.